-Dual Credit and Early College High School:

-- a.
-Dual credit students only (for courses held at the high school campus or college campus). - b.
-Dual credit students and AP students. - c.
-Dual credit students and Pre-AP students. - d.
-Dual credit students and high school credit-only students The course involved is required for completion under the State Board of Education's applicable graduation plans and the high school is otherwise unable to offer the course. - e.
-Dual credit students and regular college students on the college campus. - g. \Box A distance learning course with dual credit students only (for courses held at the high school campus or college campus). - h. \Box A mix of dual credit students, early college high school students, and/or academy students, whether face to face or online.
+Dual Cro edit and Early College High School: a. \square Dual credit students only (for courses held at the high school campus or college campus). b. ☐ Dual credit students and AP students. c. ☐ Dual credit students and Pre-AP students. d. \Box Dual credit students and high school credit-only students - The course involved is required for completion under the State Board of Education's applicable graduation plans and the high school is otherwise unable to offer the course. e. \square Dual credit students and regular college students on the college campus. f. \square A distance learning course with regular college students and dual credit students. g. \Box A distance learning course with dual credit students only (for courses held at the high school campus or college campus). h. \Box A mix of dual credit students, early college high school students, and/or academy students, whether face to face or online.
+Alamo A Academies: a. ☐ Dual credit students only, on the College campus. b. ☐ Dual credit students and regular college students, on the College campus.
+C. $\hfill\Box$ A mix of dual credit students, early college high school students, and/or academy students, whether face to face or online. - gibility requirements (basic skills prerequisites, college credit prerequisites and assessment ent score requirements) for enrollment in the subject are: A basic College Course Syllabus with course description, textbooks, and student learning

-Alamo Academies:

-- a.
-Dual credit students only, on the College campus. - b.
-Dual credit students and regular college students, on the College campus. - c.
-C A mix of dual credit students, early college high school students, and/or academy students, whether face to face or online. - XII.
-The eligibility requirements (basic skills prerequisites, college credit prerequisites and assessment placement score requirements) for enrollment in the subject are:

-XIII.
-A basic College Course Syllabus with course description, textbooks, and student learning outcomes is attached.